Accessibility, Latex and Me

 The Sumatra PDF reader (which also comes included with RStudio) is sufficient to view such documents but a book reader will provide better formatting options.
 They are not supported by Adobe Acrobat and Ally does not currently appear to score this content.
 I also ran into issues with internal referencing and book-like features (e.g. table of contents, index, bibliography).

 ConTeXt (a cousin of LaTeX) supports tagged PDF documents.
 Pandoc provides a means to convert existing LaTeX documents into ConTeXt before compilation.
-An installation (separate to MiKTeX) is required.
+An installation of ConteXt (separate to MiKTeX) is required.
 Here I ran into problems with array formula and hyperref commands, and also found the need to apply some ‘search and replace’ commands (performed with sed using Cygwin) to fix section levels.

 Tables are also problematic because the default conversion creates a table without the explicit header row that accessibility checkers look for.
 It is possible to recreate the table in a format that does include a header row but (so far) I haven’t found an easy way to automate this step.